quickredfox/node-prompt/README.md

 ## Usage:

-There are two ways you can use this module:

-### 1. Like it's 1995

-The way most inspired by BASIC, etc. is only different in that it uses callbacks instead of synchronous assignment:

-    var Prompt = require('prompt');
-    Prompt('Give me a radius: ', function(r) {
-        console.log('Your area is '+ pi*r*r  + '!');
-    });

-As you can see, this mirrors the BASIC style pretty well.

-### 2. Like it's the 2000's

-If, however, you want to ask more than one question and would like to avoid nested callbacks, this module also supports method chaining!
-For example:
+While this module was originally inspired by BASIC-style prompts, the current api is quite a bit different, but much more useful in an asynchronous context.

+Prompt() is an object with the methods .ask, .tap and .end.
+Chain these methods together to ask questions and do things to them, then call .end() to cap the chain.

+It's probably easiest to follow from example:

     var Prompt = require('./prompt');